elastisys/kube-insight-manifests/README.md

 We believe that `kube-insight` can ease the life of Kubernetes cluster operators by providing contextualized insight into the system.
 Todays microservice-based architectures involve a lot of moving parts with complex inter-dependencies.
-The service topology should simplify the task of root-cause-analysis, by quickly allowing the operator to zoom in on the relevant services and then being able to drill down to troubleshoot individual pods (metrics, logs).
+The combination of topology-awareness and tracking per-container data such as logs and metrics should simplify the task of root-cause-analysis, by quickly allowing the operator to zoom in on the relevant services and then being able to drill down to troubleshoot individual pods (for example by looking at their metrics, logs).

 The project is based on modern, cloud-native components, and adds some glue-code where necessary to integrate third-party software.
 For more details, refer to